-In 2022, the meal allowance amount was EUR 26.21.
+In 2023, the meal allowance amount is EUR 28.25.
 The amount of the meal allowance for the next calendar year is always confirmed by the end of September in the preceding calendar year by adjusting the amount of the previous meal allowance with the change that took place in the cost of life index between July preceding the review period and July of the review period.
 The amount of meal allowance is confirmed annually in the training task force.

-Example: The amount of meal allowance for 2023 is determined in September 2022 on the basis of the cost of life index change during the period July 2021-July 2022.
+Example: The amount of meal allowance for 2024 is determined in September 2023 on the basis of the cost of life index change during the period July 2022-July 2023.